iotaledger/chronicle-rfcs/text/0001-selective-permanode.md

         - Milestone: the milestone message
     - The solidification process is depth first, the middle messages which exist in the path between the milestone message and the selected messages will be stored in selective-permanode

+# Pons and cons of the proposed design

+## Pons

+- The selective-permanodes which have the same selected messages will record the exactly the same **proof** column, without extra data needed to be recorded (see the alternative design section for the comparison), and the stored **proof** between them can be shared.
+- This design can be integrated after the solidification process seamlessly.

+## Cons

+- The **proof** design should be associated with the solidification design, where we needs to define the global-trusted messages between a period of time.

 # Example
 In the following example, messages A, C, G will be stored with full information